 In Romans we are given a charge by Paul to pray for our leaders.
 Even further he tells us to respect them and obey them, unless they go against God's laws.
 How can we truly expect change if we are not praying for our leaders to make wise decisions?
 If we are not holding them accountable for their votes and their actions?
 Why do we sit idly by?
 The truth is, we do not have room to complain if we are sitting on the sidelines while our elected officials misrepresent our values, the government impedes on our freedoms and the courts rule against our morals.
 I encourage you dear friends to pray for our leaders, hold your elected officials accountable by checking out their voting record, and if found lacking, vote them out of office.
 Being elected means someone is voting for them to stay in office.
 If you want them out, you must vote and encourage the majority to vote.
 Let me encourage you to audit our state officials and their system of governing and make an educated decision on who you will vote for in the 202 elections.

 Can I count on you to vote in the 2020 elections?
+If you haven't already, will you register to vote?
 There is one seat open in South Carolina for the United States Senate.
 I am running to unseat incumbent Lindsey Graham.
 I believe he has lost his first love - his dedication to the state of South Carolina.
 He has instead turned to serving whomever can influence him.
 I believe it is time for the people of South Carolina to stand up for their values and vote for a candidate who is committed to services the interests of the people of South Carolina, not themselves.
 I know during campaign season talk can seem cheap.
 So it is important to look at the record.
 If you see that your interests are not being considered by your current Senator, read my stances on all the hot issues of our country today and see if I line up with your values.
 If I do, please vote for me in the 2020 Senate elections, and tell your friends about Team LaPierre for Senate.
 See you on Election Day!

 For a total run down of how to vote in South Carolina, check out the SC Votes page for registration info, sample ballots, precinct lists, candidate information and more.
 Stay Informed!